ekwan/PyQuiver/README.md

 If you require *PyQuiver* to support any other program, simply email the authors with an example frequency job output associated with that program, and the parsing will be implemented as soon as possible.

-The PyQuiver Standard is outlined as follows:
+The *PyQuiver* Standard is outlined as follows:
 * Plain text input files.
 * The first line of a ground-state or transition-state input file should have the form `NumberOfAtoms`.
 * The next `n` lines, where `n` is the number of atoms specified in the first line define the geometry.
 Each line should be of the form `CenterNumber,AtomicNumber,XPosition,YPosition,ZPosition`.
 The positions should be provided in units of Angstroms.
 The center number simply refers to a numbered label of the atom ranging between `0` and `n-1` (inclusive).
-* The next line should contain the serialized upper-right triangular Cartesian Hessian matrix defined in the usual fashion.
+* The next line should contain the serialized lower-right triangular Cartesian Hessian matrix defined in the usual fashion.
 In particular, if `H` is the Hessian matrix then `H_(3p+i,3q+j)` corresponds to taking derivatives with respect to atom `p` moving in the `i`th coordinate and atom `q` moving in the `j`th coordinate (`i` and `j` run across the three cartesian coordinates).
 The entries in the serialized form should be separated by commas.
+The serialization should occur by stringing together the rows (truncated at the main diagonal).

+If input files are provided in a known format other than the *PyQuiver* standard, *PyQuiver* can dump the appropriate *PyQuiver* input files.
+To do this load the appropriate system (ex. `System("./ground_state.g09")`) and then run `System.dump_pyquiver_input_file()` which will create the appropriate input file at the same path with the extension `.pyq`.

 ## References